Presentation of TRYSPACES

 Intervention: Stimulate collaborative research between young people, researchers, decision-makers, artists and associative actors.

 TRYSPACES is a team of interdisciplinary researchers and students, multimedia artists, youth workers, urban professionals and youth from Mexico City, Montreal, Paris and Hanoi.
+We have an inclusive vision of research and contribute, through the funding of students, to supporting a plural academic community.

 Our partnership brings together twelve universities in four countries and as many public, associative and private organisations, working together through a collaborative and comparative research approach.